 Place the first of your sheetrock boards on the framework.
 You can always do better if there is a helper around but if there is none, you can secure it temporarily using a quick release clamp with a rubber tip.
 This will ensure that no harm to the boards is done which might otherwise necessitate using another board.

 With the board held in place by the clamps, start driving the drywall screws along the chalk lines you have made.
 Once the trumpet head of the screw reaches the surface of the drywall, be careful not to drive it too deep, as it may go all the way through.
 The ideal situation is to have a small break between the sheetrock surface and the outer lips of the screws.

-Once you have finished securing the drywall with screws, apply compound over each screw head with a broad knife.
+Once you have finished securing the drywall with screws, apply the compound over each screw head with a bread knife.
 The edges should have compound feathered on them too.